Skip to content

 7. Keep Personal Information Secure

-Protecting your personal information is crucial to prevent identity theft, which can severely impact your credit score.
+Protecting your personal information is crucial to prevent identity theft, which can severely impact your credit scores.
 Here are some security tips:

 • Use Strong Passwords: Make sure all your financial accounts are protected